A General Theory of Propositional Modal Bundled Modalities: Introduction

 Given the multitudinous papers on concrete bundled modalities, one naturally wants to find a general theory subsuming them.
 There are indeed a few attempts towards such a theory in the literature, but none of them is completely satisfactory.
 For example, \cite{AG-2022-vBAML} introduced a method to automatically define bisimulations for bundled modalities (which are called \emph{molecular connectives} there), but such a method applies only to a restricted class of modalities called \emph{uniform connectives}; \cite{JF-2025-UAN} introduced a uniform approach to axiomatizing logics of bundled modalities called \emph{the method based on almost-definability schemas}, but no uniform way to find such schemas for an arbitrary bundled modality is provided, and it is also unclear to which kinds of bundled modalities this method applies.
 As a result, in studies of concrete bundled modalities, bisimulations are often left as open problems, while radically different notions of canonical models are introduced to prove completeness theorems, even though the logics in question often have a lot in common.

 Our goal in this paper, then, is to provide a general theory for both expressivity and axiomatization of bundled modalities.
 For expressivity, we view the semantics of bundled modalities as a special kind of \emph{neighborhood semantics} and uniformly define bisimulations for \emph{all} bundled modalities.
-As for axiomatizations, we focus on a particularly well-behaved class of bundled modalities called \emph{convex bundles}.
-This class covers most bundled modalities studied in the literature and yet a lot more.
+As for axiomatizations, we focus on a particularly well-behaved class of bundled modalities called \emph{positive-negative-independent bundles} (\emph{PN-independent bundles} for short).
+This class of bundles satisfy a natural convexity axiom and, together with their duals, cover most bundled modalities studied in the literature and yet a lot more.
 We show that the fairly standard two-step strategy of proving completeness theorems, namely canonical model building followed by transforming to a semantically equivalent intended model, applies with a high degree of uniformity.
-Specifically, canonical models can be constructed uniformly with a rich supply of canonical axioms, and model transformation does not require much action since, from our work on bisimulations, we know exactly what it takes to preserve truth values.
+Specifically, canonical models can be constructed uniformly with a rich supply of canonical axioms, and model transformation does not require much action since, from our analysis of bundled semantics, we know exactly what it takes to preserve truth values.